milostomic/implementation-guides/netverify/netverify-web-v3.md

 ---
 # Global Netverify Settings

-In your Jumio customer portal you can configure your settings.
+In the Customer Portal you can configure your settings.
 Find the description of the settings at the link below.

 [View portal settings](/netverify/portal-settings.md)